 Even if your credit score is very high, you still may not be approved for a loan if you do not have a strong credit history.
 Those without a record of successfully paying back large loans are still seen as a risk because they have not proved themselves yet.

-Financial institutions typically charge interest on personal loans between five percent and 35.99 percent.
-Consumers with poor and bad credit scores can expect to pay interest closer to 35.99 percent, which can end up being a very expensive loan.
+Financial institutions typically charge interest on personal loans between 5% and 35.99%.
+Consumers with poor and bad credit scores can expect to pay interest closer to 35.99%, which can end up being an expensive loan.
 If you have an excellent credit score, you should be able to negotiate personal loan terms that are lower than average.
 One reason why a lender might charge more is if you have recently lost gainful employment but still have your excellent credit score – or if you do not have a strong credit history.
 Lenders also consider the length of the loan and how much money consumers request to borrow, as well as other factors that may lead to a higher rate.

 You might be wondering, “Why do I need to raise my credit score when my score is considered excellent.”
 As we mentioned, the excellent credit score range is the second largest among the five FICO credit score categories.
 The difference between a 721 and 849 credit score is huge.
 At 721, you are one late payment away from dropping into the good credit score category.
 Consumers that possess good credit scores receive favorable terms for personal loans, but not as favorable as what personal loans for excellent credit consumers enjoy.
 Moreover, you should always work on improving your credit score, as unexpected life events can send your credit history into a freefall.
 Make sure to stay current on every bill and try not to open any credit accounts.

 Checking Your Credit Score